Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 What is the Best Social Media for Authors?

-There isn’t exactly a “best” social media for authors as every social media platform has its strengths and weaknesses.
+There isn’t exactly a “best” social media for authors, as every platform has strengths and weaknesses.

 Ideally, authors build out a following on as many platforms as possible, such as Instagram and Tiktok.

-As you can see, Twitter and Twitter Spaces are powerful tools for authors when used consistently and strategically.
+As you can see, X and XSpaces are powerful tools for authors when used consistently and strategically.
 Make sure your profile is professional and inviting.

 Be prepared to put in work for several months, inviting people to your community, before you expect results.